Open

 Directions

-From US Highway 411, turn east onto Old Highway 2 in Cisco, Georgia.
-Follow Old Highway 2 for approximately 7 miles.
-Upon crossing the Conasauga River, the road becomes Forest Service Road 16.
+From US Highway 411, turn east onto Old Highway 2 in Cisco, GA.
+Follow Old Highway 2 for approximately 7 miles; after crossing the Conasauga River, the road becomes Forest Service Road 16.
 Continue approximately 1 mile and turn left onto Forest Service Road 16A.
-Twenty foot length restriction due to curves and bridges.